bollu/bollu.github.io/README.md

 - 3*axorbxorc - axorbxord
 + axorcxord + bxorcxord
 ```

+Clearly, this contains only additions/subtractions and multiplications by
+a constant.

 If there's some principled way to derive this (beyond throwing symbolic
 algebra machinery), I'd really love to know ---